IndrajeetPatil/ggstatsplot/README.md

   stat.title = "interaction: ", # title for the results
   legend.title = "Transmission", # title for the legend
   factor.levels = c("1 = manual", "0 = automatic"), # renaming the factor level names (`x`)
-  facet.wrap.name = "No. of cylinders", # name for the facetting variable slice.label = "counts", # show counts data instead of percentages package = "ggsci", # package from which color palette is to be taken palette = "default_jama", # choosing a different color palette
+  slice.label = "counts", # show counts data instead of percentages package = "ggsci", # package from which color palette is to be taken palette = "default_jama", # choosing a different color palette